wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.III.3

 <p class=fip id=p3>
-3.&emsp;The questioning mind perceives itself in time, and therefore looks for future answers.
+3. The questioning mind perceives itself in time, and therefore looks for future answers.
 <sup>2</sup>The closed mind believes the future and the present will be the same.
 <sup>3</sup>This establishes a seemingly stable state that is usually an attempt to counteract an underlying fear that the future will be worse than the present.
 <sup>4</sup>This fear inhibits the tendency to question at all.